prosociallearnEU/cf-nodejs-client/README.md

 The development doesn't cover the whole API.
 This library puts the focus in the Application life cycle to handle the following tasks:

 * Create an App
-* Upload zip with source code
+* Upload source code in .zip or .war (Support for Static, Node.js & JEE)
 * Create an User Provided Services
 * Associate Apps with an User Provided Services
 * Start | Stop an App